sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/airflow-connection.rst

    :alt: mwaa
    :width: 60%

-.. note:: Make sure that ``Execution role`` role attached with Amazon MWAA should assumed by ``ecs, ec2 instance`` where Fire Insights application is running
+.. note:: Make sure that ``Execution role`` role attached with Amazon MWAA should assumed by ``ecs, ec2 instance`` role where Fire Insights application is running.
+Attached the role in ``ecs, ec2 instance``that will access the dag location in s3 to upload the dag.

 Test and Save Airflow Connection
 ===========